luxe/unilang/README.md

 **A universal programming language**

 </details>
 <details>

 <summary>Introduction</summary>

 ## Overview
-Unilang is self proclaimed universal programming language.
-It is a reconstructed approach on how language should be used to facilitate the creation of software.
-In this introduction we will describe how Unilang is used in the context of software engineering.
-We will compare it to other programming languages to show the similarities and key differences between them.
-The important take-away is that Unilang is not competing with other programming languages.
-It embraces all of them in its own implementation.
+Unilang is a self proclaimed **universal programming language**.
+It takes a novel approach to a language's role in facilitating software.
+The design and implementation of Unilang is built with particular language philosophies in mind.
+This overview will discuss some of these ideas first in order to build a foundation for the rest of Unilang.
+Unilang will then be described in the context of software engineering.

 A primary focus when first introducing Unilang is a discussion around **encoded information** and **software-related artifacts**.
 We discuss what engineers need to encode while working in a problem domain, and what products should come from such an encoding.
-A conclusion is made that engineers are not encoding everything necessary due to the limitations and scope of individual tools.
+A conclusion is made that engineers are not encoding everything necessary due to the limitations, scope, and enforced structure of individual tools.
 The effect of not having a universal encoding results in multiple encodings across different languages which makes maintenance less feasible over time.
 An argument is made that more concepts related to software must be semantically encoded at the language level.
-How this is achieved from a practical perspective is explored later.
+The technical aspects of this are discussed later.
+We will compare it to other programming languages to show the similarities and key differences between them.
+The take-away from this comparison is that Unilang is not competing with other programming languages.
+It embraces all of them in its own implementation.

-So let's start by getting you acquainted with the big picture.
+Let's start by getting you acquainted with the big picture.
 Unilang is a tool for writing software.
 And like all tools in software, it takes an input and produces an output.
 The scope of Unilang's throughput however is ambitious.
 Everything a software engineer can express around a problem domain must be encoded in the same ontology.
 We find this necessary in maximizing our current understanding of the problem domain, and adapting to its change over time.
 The output of this ontology is every chosen artifact that facilitates desired tasks in that domain.
 From a programming perspective, we unify all formal and informal languages involved around software.
-This information is encoded as a single abstract data model which is used to create various artifacts.
+This information is then encoded as a single abstract data model which is used to create various artifacts.
 ![very high level overview of Unilang](.readme/unilang_overview.png "")

 The diagram above is intentionally vague.
 However, we can use it to compare the transformation process of source code in other programing languages.
 The scope of these other languages do not entail all of the work that needs to be done in a real-world software engineering context.